Siargao

 Siargao is a tear-drop shaped island in the Philippine Sea situated 196 kilometers southeast of Tacloban.
 It has a land area of approximately 437 km2.
 The east coast is relatively straight with one deep inlet, Port Pilar.
 The coastline is marked by a succession of reefs, small points and white, sandy beaches.
 The neighboring islands and islets have similar landforms.
 Siargao is known as the surfing capital of the Philippines, and was voted the Best Island in Asia in the 2021 Conde Nast Travelers Readers awards.

-The island is within the jurisdiction of the province of Surigao del Norte and is composed of the municipalities of Burgos, Dapa, Del Carmen, General Luna, San Benito, Pilar, San Isidro, and Santa Monica.
+The island is within the jurisdiction of the province of Surigao del Norte in the mainland Mindanao and is composed of 9 municipalities of Burgos, Dapa, Del Carmen, General Luna, San Benito, Pilar, San Isidro, Santa Monica and Socorro.

+Siargao is a famous tourist destination, well known for its many surfing spots and featured in the film Siargao for such qualities.
+Surfing is so ingrained in the identity of Siargao, that in 2022, two political families from Surigao Del Norte traded barbs over the cancellation of a national surfing competition hosted on the island.

 Etymology

 The name originates from Visayan siargaw or saliargaw (Premna odorata), a mangrove species that grows on the islands.

 History

 The first recorded sighting by Europeans of Siargao Island was by Spanish navigator Bernardo de la Torre on board of the carrack San Juan de Letrán in 1543 when attempting to return from Sarangani to New Spain.
 It was charted as Isla de las Palmas (Palm Island in Spanish).

+In 2013, President Noynoy Aquino allocated transparent funds for the modernization of Siargao's airport, the first ever modern development on the island.

+Siargao Island was declared a national park under Republic Act No. 11038 (Expanded National Integrated Protected Areas System Act of 2018) signed by President Rodrigo Duterte in July 2018.

 On December 16, 2021, Typhoon Rai struck the area as a Category 5 super typhoon.
 It left the island devastated, with many buildings damaged or demolished.
 It caused ₱20 billion ($400 million) in damages.

+On Sep 14, 2025, residents and allied groups held a peaceful one-kilometer solidarity walk at Sunset Bridge in General Luna, Surigao del Norte to dramatize their resistance to what they called the Israeli "settler colonization" of Siargao.
+The Department of Tourism remains optimistic that Siargao will continue to thrive as a popular tourist destination despite recent concerns about Israeli overtourism in the island.